Cloven/vagrant-freebsd/README.md

 ### Installation from FreeBSD ISO

 Attach the ISO as a CD and boot it.
 Default installation should work.
+Deselect _games_ and _ports_ system components.
 Select UTC when asked for timezone and machine hardware clock.
 In network configuration step select vtnet0 and configure it with IPv4 DHCP.

 ### Configuration

 Boot into your clean FreeBSD installation.
-You can now run the `vagrant-installation.sh` script from this repository.
+You can now run the `vagrant-setup.sh` script from this repository.
 This will install and setup everything which is needed for Vagrant to run.
 First, in your FreeBSD box, login as root and fetch the installation script: